vchaindz/vcn/docs/DOCKERINTEGRATION.md

 # Default Docker Integration

-vcn support local docker installations out of the box using docker:// as a location.
+`vcn` support local docker installations out of the box using `docker://` as a location.
 You just need to point to the correct container image name or the container image id.

 ### Sign a local docker image

-vcn uses docker default schmemes, so the latest tag is automatically used, if no tag is given
+`vcn` uses docker default schemes, so the latest tag is automatically used, if no tag is given

 ```
 vcn sign docker://hello-world